-License and Certifications: Ability to obtain 5 ASE Certifications in a related field.
-Eligible to participate in the ASE incentive program after twelve (12) months of employment.
+License and Certifications: Ability to obtain 5 ASE Certifications in related field within (12) months.
+Eligible to participate in the ASE incentive program with bonus pay after 12 months of employment.
 Valid Oklahoma Driver’s License and satisfactory driving record.
 Must obtain an Oklahoma Commercial Driver’s License, Class B within six (6) months of employment.
 Must obtain an Oklahoma Commercial Driver’s License, Class A with N-T endorsement within twelve (12) months of employment.
-Driver training study guides provided.
-Must obtain an Oklahoma Department of Labor, Alternative Fuels Equipment Technician License within twelve (12) months of employment or as classes become available.
+CDL training is paid for and a truck to test with is provided.
+Must obtain an Oklahoma Department of Labor, Alternative Fuels Equipment Technician License within twelve (12) months of employment or as classes become available (paid training).
 Ability to obtain Motor Vehicle Air Conditioning (MVAC) Certification under section 609 of the Clean Air Act within 12 months of employment.
 Training and materials provided by City for all licenses and certifications required.

-Knowledge: Operating principles and theories of diesel, gasoline, compressed natural gas, and battery powered engines.
+Knowledge: Operating principles and theories of diesel, gasoline, compressed natural gas, and battery-powered engines.
 Independently diagnosing and repairing all types of vehicles.
 Hydraulic and pneumatic systems.
-Safety practices related to repair of equipment.
+Safety practices related to the repair of equipment.

 Duties and Responsibilities: Diagnose equipment malfunctions.
 Repair and replace parts on various medium/heavy trucks and equipment to ensure safe, continued operation of City equipment.
 Diagnose and repair hydraulic and complex electrical systems.
 Repair or replace brake systems.
 Operate wrecker to tow in disabled vehicles.
 Perform duties related to maintenance of City vehicles and equipment.
 Perform related work as assigned.